TomKaltofen/Large-scale-thermal-and-burial-history-model/README.md

 If you want to get a better idea for the properties of such a model, have a look into the small chunks of model code.
 Alternatively, contact me or listen to my presentation at the conference STC 2017 in Celle.

-Tthe author of the original pybasin model, on which this model is based on, shows a version with the calculation of the swiss molasse basin: "https://bitbucket.org/elcopone/pybasin".
+The author of the original pybasin model, on which this model is based on, shows a version with the calculation of the swiss molasse basin: "https://bitbucket.org/elcopone/pybasin".